Setting up a branch policy in a SourceCraft repository

 2. Open the SourceCraft home page.

-4. In the top-right corner, click Clone.
+4. In the top-right corner of the repository page, click Clone.

 6. In the terminal, run this command: